centreon/centreon-documentation/versioned_docs/version-22.04/graph-views/install.md

 The server requires the license to be available and valid on Centreon's central server.
-To do this, you must contact the support [Centreon support team](https://centreon.force.com/) to get & install your license key.
+To do this, you must contact the support [Centreon support team](https://centreon.force.com/) to get and install your license key.

 #### Hardware

-Hardware requirements for your dedicated Centreon MAP server are as follows:
+Hardware requirements for your dedicated Centreon MAP (Legacy) server are as follows:

 | *Monitored services*     | < 10 000                | < 20 000             |  < 40 000            |  > 40 000            |
 | ------------------------ | ----------------------- | -------------------- | -------------------- | -------------------- |